Jan5366x/rocker-bogie-rover/documentation/Timeline/September 2024.md

 I will stick to the [[L298N]] for now since I already own them, but I might switch them out for the final design or at least create a modular design to replace them later on.

-I also learned (but not tested yet) that L298N [[L298N]] leads to a major voltage drop which might require changing the buck converter output from 6 V to around 7 V.
+I also learned (but not tested yet) that the [[L298N]] leads to a major voltage drop which might require changing the buck converter output from 6 V to around 7 V.

 ...